devonjones/imbackup/README.markdown

 **TODO**

-* add port optionally to config
-* add foldername to config (right now defaults to imbackup
+* add foldername to config (right now defaults to imbackup)
 * add all config values as command line arguments
-* test on gmail's IMAP
 * test on other IMAP servers
 * test on adium's logs